NOSFERATU-AI/apotheosis-amulet-bag/README.md

 # Apotheosis Amulet Bag

-**Apotheosis Amulet Bag** is a small NeoForge addon for Minecraft 1.21.1 that adds a dedicated bag for Apotheosis potion charms / amulets.
+**Apotheosis Amulet Bag** is a small NeoForge addon for Minecraft 1.21.1 that adds a dedicated bag for Apotheosis amulets.

 The bag is designed to keep several Apotheosis charms in one item while still allowing their effects to work from inside the bag.